 Visiting a local coffee house gives you the opportunity to relax, check out local art, find out about local events & activities, as well as enjoy a laid-back place to read and socialize with friends & family.
+It’s a great way to perk up or decompress before/after along day exploring the area’s amazing natural wonders.
+Be sure to check out my list of the 51 most amazing things to do during your Flagstaff vacation.

-Flagstaff has a surprisingly high number of independent coffee shops for its’ small population (just under 70,000 residents), possibly due to the abundance of night owl college students (Flagstaff is home to NAU) combined with lots of road trip travelers en route to the Grand Canyon and other national parks who need a pick me up from all the long hours of driving.
+Flagstaff is home to a surprisingly high number of independent coffee shops for its’ small population (just over 70,000 residents), possibly due to the abundance of night owl college students (Flagstaff is home to NAU) combined with lots of road trip travelers en route to the Grand Canyon and other national parks who need a pick me up from all the long hours of driving.
 After all, coffee is considered a must-have for students cramming for exams as well as wearisome travelers needing a boost: 2 groups which dominate the area.
 Whatever, the case there is a diverse variety of coffee shops to consider.

 Kickstand Kafe